The desolate location of Wuthering Heights in Emily Bronte's classic novel.

 As well as being isolated, the weather too would have dictated so much of Emily’s thoughts and this is also reflected in the nature of her characters.
 Top Withens is therefore a must-go-to place of pilgrimage for Bronte enthusiasts from all over the world, no matter the weather.
 For some, the more wind-swept the better!

-Top Withens is visited on the ‘Escape To The Moor’ guided Haworth walk which takes you off the beaten track to all the key Bronte beauty spots.
+Top Withens is a location on our ‘Escape To The Moor’ guided walk which takes you off the beaten track to all the key Bronte beauty spots on Haworth Moor.